John Bingham, 7th Earl of Lucan: In popular culture

-The 1994 alternative history TV film The Trial of Lord Lucan, starring Julian Wadham as Lord Lucan, Lynsey Baxter as Lady Lucan, and Jan Ruppe as Sandra Rivett, depicts what might have happened if Lucan had been arrested in Newhaven and stood trial for Rivett's murder.
+The 1994 alternative history TV film The Trial of Lord Lucan, starring Julian Wadham as Lucan, Lynsey Baxter as Veronica, and Jan Ruppe as Rivett, depicts what might have happened had Lucan been arrested in Newhaven and stood trial for Rivett's murder.

-The 1998 film Bloodlines: Legacy of a Lord starring Richard Lintern as Lord Lucan, Elizabeth Garvie as Lady Lucan, Liz Cuti as Sandra Rivett, Brian Doherty as Rivett's boyfriend, John Hankins, and Jack Toner as Sandra Rivett's child, depicts theories regarding Lucan's involvement in the murder and fate.
+The 1998 film Bloodlines: Legacy of a Lord starring Richard Lintern as Lucan, Elizabeth Garvie as Veronica, Liz Cuti as Rivett, Brian Doherty as Rivett's boyfriend, John Hankins, and Jack Toner as Rivett's child, depicts theories regarding Lucan's involvement in the murder and fate.

+The 2000 novel Aiding and Abetting by Muriel Spark is a fictional account of the aftermath of the Rivett murder and Lucan's escape.
+Spark wrote: "The seventh Lord Lucan, by all reports, was a very boring man.
+That was the point I kept in my mind when I wrote Aiding and Abetting, a fictionalised account of Lucan's post-murderous wanderings."

+In early drafts for the 2006 adaptation of Casino Royale the film began with James Bond backpacking in Madagascar and playing chess with a drunk man hinted to be an escaped Lucan living in Africa.

-A two-part miniseries Lucan was broadcast on ITV in December 2013.
-It was adapted from the John Pearson book The Gamblers and was written and produced by Jeff Pope.
-Rory Kinnear plays Lord Lucan, Catherine McCormack stars as Lady Lucan and Leanne Best as Sandra Rivett.
+A two-part miniseries, Lucan, was broadcast on ITV in December 2013.
+It was adapted from John Pearson's book The Gamblers and was written and produced by Jeff Pope.
+Rory Kinnear plays Lucan, Catherine McCormack stars as Veronica and Leanne Best as Rivett.

-In 2024, BBC Radio 4’s The History Podcast aired a ten-part series entitled The Lucan Obsession, presented by Alex von Tunzelmann.
+In 2024, BBC Radio 4's The History Podcast aired a ten-part series entitled The Lucan Obsession, presented by Alex von Tunzelmann.

+The 2025 mystery novel The Game is Murder by Hazell Ward is heavily based on the murder and comments on its popular perception.